-- 1. The following capitalized terms in this Agreement shall have the following meanings. - (1) "Research Results" means the technical results and scientific knowledge derived from the implementation of the Research Projects pursuant to this Agreement, including all inventions, ideas, designs, literary works, algorithms (e.g. Technological development accompanied by Program/Data to embody such algorithms), and technical know-how. - (2) "Industrial Property Rights" means all domestic and foreign patents, utility models and industrial designs. - (3) "Commissioned Research Plan" means the plan described in Attachment 1 of the Application Form for the GCOM Research Announcement Commissioned Research Agreement (hereinafter "Application Form"). - (4) "Research Period" means the research period as described in the Commissioned Research Plan.
+- 1. The following capitalized terms in this Agreement shall have the following meanings. - "Research Results" means the technical results and scientific knowledge derived from the implementation of the Research Projects pursuant to this Agreement, including all inventions, ideas, designs, literary works, algorithms (e.g. Technological development accompanied by Program/Data to embody such algorithms), and technical know-how. - (2) "Intellectual Property Rights" generated in the course of implementation of the Agreement means the following: - (i) Industrial Property Rights (as defined below); - (ii) Potential Industrial Property Rights (as defined below); and - (iii) Program/Data Copyrights (as defined below). - "Industrial Property Rights" means all domestic and foreign patents, utility models, and industrial designs. - "Potential Industrial Property Rights" means all domestic and foreign application rights for patents, utility models, or industrial designs. - "Program/Data Copyrights" means all domestic and foreign copyrights related to computer programs, software and databases. - (3) "Commissioned Research Plan" means the plan described in Attachment 1 of the Application Form for the GCOM Research Announcement Commissioned Research Agreement (hereinafter "Application Form"). - (4) "Research Period" means the research period as described in the Commissioned Research Plan.
 In accordance with the provisions of this Agreement, in the event that the Agreement ended prior to the completion date of the research originally set, the date the Agreement ends shall be read as the research period. - (5) "Annual Evaluation" means JAXA's annual review, which is carried out by JAXA before the end of the Japanese fiscal year during which the Agreement was concluded.
 At the end of each fiscal year, the review is conducted through the RO's presentation at workshops and meetings as well as based on the Progress Report. - (6) "Earth Observation Satellite Data" means data sets obtained from satellites, which are retained by JAXA at the time of execution of this Agreement.
-The available data sets including names of satellites or sensors, observation period that can be offered, and observation areas listed in the Attachment of this Agreement. - (7) "Meteorological Data" means the data provided by the Japanese Meteorological Agency. - 2.
-In this Agreement, "Invention etc." contains multiple meanings: When it is a subject of patent rights it refers to an invention; when it is a subject of a utility model it refers to an idea; when it is a subject of the rights for industrial design, literary work of program and database, it refers to a creation; when it is a subject of algorithm and technological know-how it refers to proposition. - 3.
-In this Agreement, "utilization" of Industrial Property Rights and Research Results refer to the acts specified in paragraph 3 of Article 2 of the Patent Act, paragraph 2 of Article 3 of the Utility Model Act, paragraph 3 of Article 2 of the Design Act, and Article 21 and 27 of the Copyright Act (including the use of the secondary publication created by JAXA), as well as the use of algorithm and technical know-how.
+The available data sets including names of satellites or sensors, observation period that can be offered, and observation areas listed in the Attachment of this Agreement. - (7) "Meteorological Data" means the data provided by the Japanese Meteorological Agency.

-4. In this Agreement, "PI" (Principal Investigator) refers to the person who submitted the research proposal to this Research Announcement and who is also the RO employee selected to be responsible for the implementation of the accepted Research Project.
+- 2. In this Agreement, "Invention etc." contains multiple meanings: When it is a subject of patent rights it refers to an invention; when it is a subject of a utility model it refers to an idea; when it is a subject of the rights for industrial design, literary work of program and database, it refers to a creation; when it is a subject of algorithm and technological know-how it refers to proposition. - 3.
+In this Agreement, "utilization" of Intellectual Property Rights and Research Results refer to the acts specified in paragraph 3 of Article 2 of the Patent Act, paragraph 2 of Article 3 of the Utility Model Act, paragraph 3 of Article 2 of the Design Act, and Article 21 and 27 of the Copyright Act (including the use of the secondary publication created by JAXA), as well as the use of algorithm and technical know-how. - 4.
+In this Agreement, "PI" (Principal Investigator) refers to the person who submitted the research proposal to this Research Announcement and who is also the RO employee selected to be responsible for the implementation of the accepted Research Project.
 "CI" means "Co-Investigator" who supports the research activities represented by the PI.
 Name of the PT and CI (hereinafter "Commissioned Researchers") and their affiliated organization will be show in the "Commissioned Research Plan".